ikusalic/tmux-connector/README.md

 ~~~
 In this example two different kinds of loadbalancers are grouped together.

-Note that the servers from merge groups can later be referenced with both
+Note that the servers/panes from merge groups can later be referenced with both
 original and merge-group name.

+Hostless groups can also be merged.

 * * *
 (optional) field __'multiple-hosts'__ contains __'regexes'__ and __'counts'__